holder66/HamNN/README.md

 **continuous:** (as applied to a attribute or variable): real-valued
 - ordinal data with a range greater than a certain parameter may also be treated as continous data

+## Previous versions
+The most recent version (2012) was written in python; one can experiment with it via a [web-based interface](http://hammingnn.olders.ca).
+I’ve [posted test results](https://henry.olders.ca/wordpress/?p=613) using this classifier with a number of publicly accessible datasets.
+Here are some [additional test results](https://henry.olders.ca/wordpress/?p=381) with genomics datasets.

+The process of development in its early stages is described in [this essay](https://henry.olders.ca/wordpress/?p=731) written in 1989.